ibm-bluemix-mobile-services/bms-clientsdk-swift-security/README.md

 mcaAuthManager.logout(<callBack>)
 ```

+### Enable Keychain Sharing
+When using Xcode 8.x, in order to use BMSSecurity you need to enable Keychain Sharing in your app.
+You can enable this feature in the Capabilities tab of your target.

 ## Sample app
 You can use 'pod try BMSSecurity' to get a sample application.
 A readme file with details on how to run the sample application is available in the app's folder.